 Phone calls are one of the most powerful tools for measuring employee performance.
 By using telephone tracking numbers, you can record and listen to every first-time prospect call received by your property.
 You can listen to these calls to evaluate performance and create training opportunities for your leasing staff.

 Alternatively, if you don’t have time to listen to each call—as most of us don’t—you can use AI (Artificial Intelligence) to analyze the calls for you.
-Agent AI, coming soon from LeaseHawk, uses voice biometrics and natural language processing to identify which employee is speaking and how well they performed on the call based on a survey of best practices.
+Agent Performance, from LeaseHawk, uses natural language processing to measure how well leasing agents performed on the call based on a survey of best practices.
 The results are available within minutes, so you can detect skill gaps and performance variation and quickly take action to correct deficiencies.

 A good employee performance evaluation tool should use precise scoring criteria and allow for customization of the weighting of each component to meet your specific needs.
 This allows you to shift focus to areas of concern and then coach and watch for signs of improvement.